 Now that the app has been registered against your account, let’s validate that it has been set up correctly

 You will receive a ‘pop up’ notification from Microsoft Authenticator.
 You will need to press the Approve button to move forward.
-The nice thing, compared to SMS MFA is that you do not have to type any number, making the process faster and easier.
+The nice thing is that, compared to SMS, MFA does not require you to type any number, making the process faster and easier.

-Now, you will setup the backup solution, which is to use the regular MFA using the SMS option.
-You will be asked to enter your mobile phone number and decide if you want to have your validation done via an SMS or having Microsoft call you.
+Now, you will set up a backup option: the normal MFA via SMS.
+You will be asked to enter your mobile phone number and decide if you want to have your validation done via an SMS or by having Microsoft call you.

 In the example below, I have chosen the SMS option.
-Once you receive the SMS, enter it and click Next
+Once you receive the SMS, enter the 6 digit code and click Next

 When successful, you will receive the following screen “SMS verified successfully”